linrongbin16/fzfx.nvim/README.md

 <summary><b>Click here to how whitespaces affected escaping characters on path</b></summary>
 <br/>

-fzfx.nvim internally extends `nvim`, `fzf` and lua scripts to full path when launching command.
+This plugin internally extends `nvim`, `fzf` and lua scripts to full path when launching command.

 But when there're whitespaces on the path, launching correct shell command becomes quite difficult, since it will seriously affected escaping characters.
 Here're two typical cases: